 This situation poses a massive debate over the necessity and honest intentions of publicly scolding people.
-Is it a required way to hold people accountable for their behaviour or a strategy to censor and punish those whose ideas don’t go in line with the current?
+Is it a way to hold people accountable for their behaviour or a strategy to censor and punish those whose ideas don’t go in line with the current?

 Why do we perpetuate the cancel culture?

-There are a number of reasons why public shaming is engrained in our culture.
+There are a number of reasons why public shaming is permanent in our culture.
 For Jon Ronson, author of So You’ve Been Publicly Shamed, it all comes down to the way our psyche functions: we tend to feel morally superior to the rest, and we rely on social affirmation and the feeling of belonging.

 Cancel culture provides individuals with a highly gratifying sense of authority.
 ‘Protecting’ society from misconduct feels productive since, in theory, we are doing a good deed.
 In this way, we feel good about ourselves, and society pats us on the back.